Doing your homework on the size of solar panels can come in handy if you’re planning to power your house or RV with solar energy. Here’s why:

 Solar modules are rated according to their wattage, that is, by how much energy they can generate.
-Power is a product of voltage and current, which can be raised in accordance with the number and the size of solar cells used and the type of solar dc cable that links them.
+Power is a product of voltage and current, which can be raised in accordance with the number and the size of solar cells used and solar panel cables for sale in dubai that links them.

 A solar wafer is a thin piece of crystalline silicon used to build solar cells.
 This wafer transforms the sun’s energy into electrical energy, and the size of the wafer affects the Size of solar panels.

 Since the surface area of semiconductors (size of solar cells) is directly related to the amperage produced, you will sometimes find two panels with different solar cell amounts and the same wattage rates.

 As previously stated, the Size of solar panels (that is, the area of the semiconductor) is directly proportional to the amperage.
 Therefore, a larger cell creates more amps.

 However, more cells linked in series generate a higher voltage.
 So, 60 cells in series create a higher voltage than 36 cells linked in series.